maxxrichard/company_profit_regression/README.md

-# Estimation of the company's profit from their different expenditure using the Linear Regression algorithm.
+# Predicting the company's profit based on their different expenditure using the Linear Regression model.